Why I Work from home- Candid Confessions

 I often get asked this question that why do I prefer working from home over going to work?

-So I decided to make some confessions out here where most women who are working- from-home like me would nod away their heads, and hopefully with these candor I would be able to convince the other half who are yet to take the plunge will be motivated to at least give it a try.
+So I decided to make some confessions out here where most women who are working- from-home like me would nod away their heads, and hopefully, with this candor, I would be able to convince the other half who are yet to take the plunge will be motivated to at least give it a try.

 Work-From-Home has always been perceived as a step lower than a regular 9 to 5 job.
 But to say it is easier than working at office is like living in a fool’s world.